SanGreel/telegram-data-collection/README.md

 2.2.2.
 If input show_dialogs is >0, show number of dialogs defined in the argument value 2.2.3.
 If input download_dialog is not empty show "Download dialog with id #{value}"

+2.3.
+We download single dialog by ID now, this logic should be done for 3 different inputs: a)single dialog id (current logic), input "1" b)coma separated list of ids, input "1,2,3" c)download msgs from all dialogs, input "-1"
 ## Documentation

 ### Structure